coolmarkd/audiogram/SEPARATE-CANVAS-INSTALL.md

 docker build -f Dockerfile.node16 -t audiogram .
 ```

+**Note**: Both Dockerfiles use local files instead of cloning from GitHub, so your current changes will be included in the build.

 ## Canvas Versions

 | Node.js Version | Canvas Version | Status |